IN THIS ARTICLE

 Hyperkalemic periodic paralysis is a rare inherited disorder that can result in sudden hyperkalemia accompanied by muscle paralysis.

 The eMedicineHealth doctors ask about Hyperkalemia (High Blood Potassium):

 Hyperkalemia - Symptoms and Signs

 For hyperkalemia, what were the symptoms and signs you experienced?

 Hyperkalemia - Treatment

-What treatment did you experience with your hyperkalemia?
+What was the treatment for your hyperkalemia?